 “Core beliefs are the beliefs which people cherish the most deeply.
 They usually develop from childhood and are compounded by life experiences.
 Core beliefs are inflexible, rigid, and incredibly sensitive to being challenged.”

-This is why some people have such a hard time accepting that people can be transgender or nonbinary or pansexual.
+This is why some people have difficulty accepting that people can be transgender, nonbinary, or pansexual.
 It doesn’t align with what they believe deep down in their core.
-It goes against everything they have been taught to understand since they were young and they have their faith and their education and their traditions to support those beliefs.
+It goes against everything they have understood since they were young, and they have their faith, education, and traditions to support those beliefs.

 That doesn’t change the fact that transgender people exist.